callmehallo/done--todo-list-/README.md

 - how following hooks work: state, effect, reducer, context, ref, custom hooks
 - how to implent stateful forms and connect them with proper logic
 - how to implement controlled forms
-- how state is passed between components and that changing state in the parent component will trigger render in all its children..
-I have to rework my sectionContext :(
+- how state is passed between components

 ## *The web app looks best on mobile view*